 … more morbid than before, drawn to death and thoughts about it?
 Perhaps even suicide?

 … as if you’re more sensitive to pain and/or painful things have suddenly appeared?

-Hopefully you don’t suffer from all of them.
+Hopefully, you don’t suffer from all of them.
 But these are all common symptoms of depression.
 Quite often it’s treated with pills and nothing more.
-Pills could be an easy solution.
-If it works.
+Pills could be an easy solution if it works.
 I really like what works.
 Does the pills work?
 Sometimes they’re good enough and people live decently as long as they keep eating them.
-Sometimes people get more symptoms from them, can’t live a normal life if they keep eating that poison… So, they’re out of options because that’s what they’ve been offered.
+Sometimes people get more symptoms from them and can’t live a normal life if they keep eating that poison… So, they’re out of options because that’s what they’ve been offered.

-All of the issues mentioned earlier are without a doubt possible to influence, change and affect.
-I’ll be your guide and help you.
-We’ll start out by mapping out a far bigger picture of life than just the above and then work on pinpointing what’s causing trouble – and change it.
+All of the issues mentioned earlier can be affected.
+If you want to, I’ll be your guide and help you.
+We’ll start by mapping out a far bigger picture of life than just the above and then work on pinpointing what’s causing trouble – and changing it.